 The first rule, though, if you are looking for help with your projects is:

-- Total project value up to a few thousand pounds
+- Total project value up to a few thousand pounds (See the Club Manual for current Terms and Condition)

 - No requirement for a partner club in the project’s location